The State of Advanced Placement

 - Use official practice through AP Classroom and past score distribution context.

-- Treat the exam as optional proof: you can choose which scores to send.
+- Treat the exam as optional proof: you choose which universities receive your report, and College Board's formal withholding process exists for individual scores.

 Start here: AP Classroom